pranavpandey/dynamic-utils/README.md

 ...

-- `boolean isNougat()` - To detect if the current Android version is N or above.
+- `boolean isNougatMR1()` - To detect if the current Android version is NougatMR1 or above.

-- `boolean isNougatMR1()` - To detect if the current Android version is N_MR1 or above.
+- `boolean isOreo()` - To detect if the current Android version is Oreo or above.

+### DynamicViewUtils

+Helper class to perform `view` operations.

+- `void setLightStatusBar(view, isLight)` - Set light status bar if we are using light primary color on Android M or above devices.

+- `void setLightNavigationBar(view, isLight)` - Set light navigation bar if we are using light primary color on Android O or above devices.

 ### DynamicWindowUtils